codevogel/svelte-db-portal/tutorial/1-svelte/README.md

         - `/dashboard/sessions`: A sessions page with some sample content.
 - A reusable, styled, and modular `NavBar.svelte` component.

-### Prerequisites

-- Basic understanding of HTML, CSS, and JavaScript/TypeScript.
-- Basic familiarity with web development terminology and concepts.

 ### Learning Resources

 - [HTML (W3 schools)](https://www.w3schools.com/html/)